MohamedBaligh/-VMware_-code-_Connect_Hackathon-/README.md

 # VMware_Code_Hakaton

-## The main purpose of this project for demotifing the configuration and reporting the resources for VMware & AWS environmnets
+## The main purpose of this project for demystifying the configuration and reporting the resources for VMware & AWS environments

 ### Pre-requisites

-####    **You need to install aws tools & VMware PowerCli moudles over Powershell**
+####    **You need to install AWS tools & VMware PowerCli modules over PowerShell**

 ### This Project has two main scripts
-#### **Profile_config script for making profiles for AWS and VMware Account once and you can use it in the 2nd script "Multicloud_Actions" without entring anymore credintia;s**
+#### **Profile_config script for making profiles for AWS and VMware Account once and you can use it in the 2nd script "Multicloud_Actions" without entering anymore credentials**
-#### **Multicloud_Actions for excuting VMware & AWS actions in easy mannaers and also exuting hyprid scripts between two environments**
+#### **Multicloud_Actions for executing VMware & AWS actions in easy manner and also executing hybrid scripts between two environments**